-For your convenience here is price information, arranged into the table:
+For your convenience here is the price information, arranged in the table:

 What Makes Turquoise Valuable?

-There are three approaches to measure turquoise value.
+There are three approaches to measuring turquoise value.
 The one consists of just three factors (color, texture, matrix).

 The second one is more precise and consists of 8 indicators.
-It is mainly used to determine the exact price per carats for turquoise traders.
-The third one is 4C (color, clarity, cut, and carat weight) – classical for many gemstones.
+It is mainly used to determine the exact price per carat for turquoise traders.
+The third one is 4C (color, clarity, cut, and carat weight) – a classic for many gemstones.

 Color, texture, and matrix are three main factors, which define turquoise’s value.
 The most valuable color is an intense, uniform, medium blue color.
 The texture of ideal turquoise is fine with low porosity, and no matrix should be present to correspond to the top-quality gemstone.